 By nature a narrative is designed to only include ideas or information that support and strengthen “the narrative”.
 Narratives are about blinders and framing.
 Narratives invite us to suspend disbelief and discard information that does not fit the story.
 They allow us to simplify our world-view into naive delusions of good vs. bad and right vs. wrong.

-From this perspective we often choose to see information based on its’ context within the narrative rather than its’ context within reality itself.
-Sometimes it is very hard to distinguish between narrative and reality but it is imperative that we know how to do this.
+We often choose to see information based on its’ context within the narrative rather than its’ context within reality itself.
+It can be difficult distinguishing between narrative and reality but it is imperative that we know how to do this.

 Group-think is a natural result of being social creatures.
 A lack of self-confidence can lead to a need for social validation.
 That’s why adopting a collective-narrative is safe because it is an easy route to finding acceptance within the group.
 Sadly, discernment, self-reflection, and mental clarity are often discouraged in communities of group-think.

 This tendency to seek acceptance is hard-wired for us social primates.
-Historically, being exiled could literally mean death as you would be facing a long cold winter alone without the help of your community to survive.
-In a similar way today if you are “canceled” it can mean losing your job, your social status, your friends, and your freedom.
+Historically, being exiled literally meant death.
+Nobody would survive a long cold winter alone without the help of your community to survive.
+Today if you are “canceled” it can mean losing your job, your social status, your friends, and your freedom.

-We become gatekeepers, ordained by the power of our chosen narrative (and the group), to deny, ridicule, and oppose any ideas or individuals that challenge the narrative.
-When taken too far people will become cult-like and begin dehumanizing others who don’t prescribe to their narrative.
+Gatekeepers and leaders within the group often deny, ridicule, and oppose people who challenge the shared narrative.
+When taken too far people will become cult-like and begin dehumanizing others who are not in the group.
 This is when we need to notice the red flags…

 “This they tell, and whether it happened so or not I do not know, but if you think about it, you can see that it is true.” ― Black Elk

-Personal Narratives: The core of your personal narrative is rooted in a combination of conscious and subconscious belief systems.
-Some of these belief systems existed before you were born and many of them come from our family or the culture we are surrounded by.
+The core of your personal narrative is rooted in a combination of conscious and subconscious belief systems.
+Some of these belief systems existed before we were born.
+They can come from our family or the culture we are surrounded by.
 Basically your personal narrative is a combination of inherited collective-narratives, beliefs, and group-think.
 Discernment, self-reflection, and mental clarity are the best way to re-write these personal narratives.

 Your personal narrative is how you curate your life experiences and recognize opportunity.
-It is a filter that allows you to notice certain things that validate your worldview while keeping a blind-eye to anything that doesn’t support your personal narrative.
+Narrative is a filter that allows us to notice certain things that validates our worldview.
+It also allows us to keep a blind-eye to anything that does not support our personal narrative.

 When we allow our beliefs to be challenged they will evolve quickly.
-If we refuse to do this our worldview can shrink, get distorted and we become increasingly disconnected with facts and reality.
+If we refuse to do this our worldview can shrink and become distorted.
 That’s why welcoming a diversity of sources and friends is important.
 Staying open to dissenting critiques of our narrative is crucial and healthy.

 Challenging deeply-held beliefs and narratives can be triggering.

-Marketing Narratives: Truth is multi-faceted and messy with layers of nuance.
+Truth is multi-faceted and messy with layers of nuance.
 Truth-seeking requires questions, open debate, and challenges.
-Whereas propaganda and marketing narratives are always clean, you are to trust them without question.
+Propaganda and marketing narratives are always clean, you are to trust them without question.
 These narratives are crafted to be easily adopted.

-Yet in reality sometimes opposing ideas can both simultaneously be true which can be confusing.
+Yet in reality sometimes opposing ideas can both be true which can be confusing.
 This confusion is healthy because it keeps us humble and curious instead of rigid and self-righteous.
+This is the beauty of recognizing nuance instead of rigidly forcing the world to be viewed in black and white.

-We’ve all heard the saying, “if it sounds too good to be true it probably is.”
-We may just as well say, “if it sounds too good to be true it is probably a marketing narrative.”
+We have all heard the saying, “if it sounds too good to be true it probably is.”
+If it sounds too good to be true it is probably a marketing narrative.
 I thought about writing separate sections about partisan political and religious narratives vs. facts but I think you can probably see how that works based on the examples above.

 “We need myths that will identify the individual not with his local group but with the planet.” ― Joseph Campbell

-Stay Humble: It is the acknowledgment that we don’t truly know that allows us to explore and seek answers.
-Truth seekers tend to be more willing to accept new ideas whereas those attached to a narrative just want simple answers like, “what is right/wrong”, or “who is the good guy/bad guy”.
+It is the acknowledgment that we don’t truly know that allows us to explore and seek answers.
+Truth seekers tend to be more willing to welcome new ideas.
+Meanwhile simple answers like, “what is right/wrong”, or “who is the good guy/bad guy” are not always applicable.

-Stay Human: We humans forget too easily that it’s okay to not have all the answers.
+We humans forget too easily that it’s okay to not have all the answers.
 It is healthy to NOT take ourselves too seriously, humor is good medicine.
-Life is fluid and we are living in a time where everything we know is being redefined, it’s okay to question the answers.
+Life is fluid.
+We are living in a time where everything we know is being redefined, it’s okay to question the answers.

-I usually start with the assumption that if a narrative is coming from corporate media, the government or some sort of political lobby group then it is probably a narrative sculpted for an agenda or to influence my behavior.
+When a narrative is coming from corporate media or the government then it is probably has a hidden agenda.
 Buy this, vote for that, fight for the good, extinguish the evil etc. These are simplistic narratives for simple minds.

 Old paradigms are crumbling and new ones are emerging.
 So clinging too tightly to narratives is not recommended.
-It is okay to own your ideas, beliefs, and narratives but it isn’t always good if they own you.
+It is okay to own your ideas, beliefs, and narratives but it isn’t always good if your beliefs own you.
 You are your own distinct being swimming in a realm of endless ideas.
-We are all just doing our best to, “keep it real.”
+We are all just doing our best to keep it real.

 Celebrate the questions.
 We are narrative-driven social beings.
 Stories will always be more exciting than dry facts yet we must stay connected to reality.
-Make time to step back, reflect, and strive for the mental clarity that will keep you balanced as we embrace the transformation that is inevitable on this life journey.
+Make time to step back, reflect, and strive for deeper mental clarity.
+This will keep you balanced on your path to becoming a master at knowing the difference between narrative and reality..

 Jacob Devaney